smithy-lang/smithy-kotlin/docs/design/paginators.md

 }
 ```

-The shape targeted by `inputToken` is mapped to the `cursor` field.
-Each iteration the `cursor` is updated with the output field targeted by the `outputToken`.

-### Creating a Paginator

 Each operation that supports pagination would receive an extension function to create a paginator.
 Using the model in the introduction would produce the following:

 ```kotlin
 // file: Paginators.kt